cbtsao47/Sprint-Challenge-Node-Express/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+-We learned about Middleware and Routes

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+-Middlewares are softwares that the requests go through that enchance the requests.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+-Everything is a resource in a RESTful approach.
+It is basically data in the database.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+-The API can return a status code of 200 to show that the request was successful

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+-We can split up the code into multiple files: middleware,routes, custome middleware etc. to help separate the concern and make it easier to read by making pure functions.

 ## Project Setup

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [x] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on this Branch, committing changes regularly.
+- [x] Implement the project on this Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project.

 - [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repo). **Please don't merge your own pull request.**
 - [ ] Add your Project Manager as a Reviewer on the Pull-request
 - [ ] PM then will count the HW as done by merging the branch back into master.

 ## Database Persistence Helpers